When it comes to hunting at night, sometimes you just need a little help.

-The first of these night vision systems worked by emitting something known as infrared light.
+The first of these night vision generation systems worked by emitting something known as IR illuminator light.
 Human beings are unable to see this kind of light with the naked eye, so the opponents in the war were unable to detect the new devices.

-Over time, other role players in the war developed technology that could identify when infrared light was being sent their way.
+Over time, other role players in the war developed technology that could identify when IR illuminator light was being sent their way.
 And so the once anonymous position of the US military was no more.

 For this reason, new technology needed to be developed around the 60s.
-The new night vision technology became known as “starlight” because of its high powered ability to illuminate surroundings using even just the glow of a single star light-years away.
+The new NVDs became known as “starlight” because of its high powered ability to illuminate surroundings using even just the glow of a single star light-years away.

-The first starlight systems were officially the Generation 1 of night vision technology.
+The first starlight systems were officially the Gen 1 night vision technology.
 As both warfare and technology developed, however, there was a constant need for these systems to be advancing & changing.
-Eventually the world saw Generation 2 come to life.
+Eventually the world saw Gen 2 come to life.

-These night vision scopes were smaller, lighter and had the highest quality resolution available yet.
-These remained the most prominent night vision scopes throughout the 70s and 80s - bear in mind that the devices were still solely being used by military at this point.
+Gen 2 night vision goggles were smaller than Gen 1 night vision devices, lighter and had the highest quality image resolution available yet.
+These remained the most prominent night vision goggles throughout the 70s and 80s - bear in mind that the devices were still solely being used by military at this point.

 Late in the 80s local hunters tapped into the value of these systems and wanted in.
-They realized what a difference night vision could make to their hunting excursions and sought to purchase.
+They realized what a difference NV could make to their hunting excursions and sought to purchase.

-Generation 3 night vision was released shortly thereafter as a solution to publicly available night vision goggles (and scopes) for hunting use.
-The reason for Gen 3 devices being made available to the public was largely due to massive budget cuts to the military technological development departments after the Persian Gulf War in the 90s.
+Gen 3 night vision was released shortly thereafter as a solution to publicly available night vision goggles (and rifle scopes) for hunting use.
+The reason for 3rd generation devices being made available to the public was largely due to massive budget cuts to the military technological development departments after the Persian Gulf War in the 90s.

 Since the military was no longer funding this technology, the public would take over.
 Night vision became one of the most sought after hunting devices across America almost overnight.